CSCfi/csc-user-guide/docs/support/tutorials/student_quick.md

 4. [Use the services](#available-services).
 5. Manage your data across multiple services and plan to **back it up** before the project ends.
 6. [Project ends](../../accounts/how-to-manage-your-project.md#when-the-project-is-closed)

+You can be a project manager for **one student project** at a time, but a member for many.

+You can create a new project (step 2) when your project ends.

 [^1]: [Free-of-charge use cases for students](https://research.csc.fi/free-of-charge-use-cases#2){:target="_blank"}
 [^2]: [Computing](https://research.csc.fi/computing){:target="_blank"}